 - And my unique analysis on each gem

 All of that is covered and more.
 Let's jump in!

 What Are Purple Gemstones?

 Purple gemstones have been around for centuries and are mainly used in the production of jewelry and artifacts.
-These stones may not be as popular as other colored gemstones, although they are quite handful available.
+These purple jewels may not be as popular as other colored gemstones, although there are quite a handful available.

-Generally, the color purple, obtained from chemical inclusions, is believed to have an effect in bringing out a “clarity of thoughts”.
 The color purple is also associated with wealth and power.
-Purple gemstones exude in different shades of purple like Mauve, lavender, lilac, among others.
-Gemstones with the deepest colors are rare and therefore the most expensive.
+You'll find purple gemstones in many different shades of purple like mauve, lavender, lilac, among others.

 What Are The Types Of Purple Gemstones?